DennisCorabi/DennisCorabi/README.md

-Hi!
-I'm Dennis Corabi!
-I am a student at IIS.
+Dennis Corabi, a student at IIS.
 A.Badoni high school in Lecco, Italy.

-I love programming in every form and I hope to become a software developer in the future!

 <!---
 DennisCorabi/DennisCorabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.